build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 0 packets dropped by kernel
 ```

 There are 2 `ICMP echo request`s, but we don't see any `ICMP echo reply`s.
-Set up the route for `server` to know how to send packets to `3.0.0.0/8` in `sleep.sh`.
+Set up the route for `server` to know how to send packets to `3.0.0.0/8` in `start-up.sh`.
 Once that's setup, `restart`, and can you get router3 to ping `server`?
 If it's successful, you should see the `echo reply`s on the `tcpdump` in your `server`.
 Let's look at that `tcpdump` in a bit of detail.

 ```bash
 root@server:/# tcpdump -ne